-- Do apply the rules in the Code of Conduct for Members first, which must always be complied with. - Do then apply the rules in this Code of Good Practice for Planning Matters, which seek to explain and supplement the Code of Conduct for Members for the purposes of planning control.

-If you do not abide by this Code of Good Practice for Planning Matters, you may put:

-- the Council at risk of proceedings in respect of the legality or maladministration of the related decision; and - yourself at risk of a complaint to the Standards Committee or Standards Board for England.
+- Do apply the rules in the Code of Conduct for Members first. - Do then apply the rules in this Code of Good Practice for Planning Matters, which seek to explain and supplement the Code of Conduct for Members for the purposes of planning control. - Failure to abide by this Code of Good Practice for Planning Matters may put:- - the Council at risk of proceedings in respect of the legality or maladministration of the related decision; and - yourself at risk of a complaint to the Standards Committee or Standards Board for England.